Learn About Your Pets and Their Health

 What causes dietary sensitivity?

-Food: The most common cause of food allergies in dogs are beef, milk products and wheat, in cats the most common are beef, milk products and fish.
+Food: The most common cause of food allergies in dogs are beef, milk products and wheat.
+In cats, the most common are beef, milk products and fish.

-Damage: Inflammation, infection, surgery and some medications can lead to the damage of the digestive system and may lead to dietary sensitivity.
+Damage: Inflammation, infection, surgery and some medications can lead to the damage of the digestive system and may lead to a dietary sensitivity.

 Age: Dietary sensitivity can occur at any age.
-However, a food intolerance is more common in younger pets, and food allergies are more common in adult pets.
+However, a food intolerance is more common in younger pets and food allergies are more common in adult pets.

 Breed: Some breeds are more likely to develop dietary sensitivity including Siamese cats, West Highland Terriers, Cocker Spaniels and Irish Setters.